Frequently Asked Questions

 How do I join CER?

-To join CER you must be a nationally certified EMT-Basic (or higher) and/or a licensed EMT-Basic eligible for reciprocity in the state of Maine, if not currently licensed in Maine.
-Once you obtain your EMT certification and/or licensure, contact our Communications and Personnel Officer directly or email [email protected] to set up a time for orientation.
+CER is an application based organization.
+To apply, you must be a nationally certified EMT-Basic (or higher) and/or a licensed EMT-Basic eligible for reciprocity in the state of Maine, if not currently licensed in Maine.
+Once you obtain your EMT certification and/or licensure, look for the semesterly applications, which open around May for the Fall Semester and around October for the Spring Semester.
+Updates on when the applications open can be found on CER’s instagram (@colby_ems) or via the ColbyNow email announcements.
+If you have any questions, please email [email protected].

 What do I need to do to become an EMT-Basic?